Christine Darby // Published: June 2021 // Updated: November 2024

 If you think there is a problem with your sitemap, see common errors and solutions.

-Note, Squarespace includes your sitemap URL in your robots.txt file, so search engines will be aware of your sitemap even if you don’t manually submit it.
-But submitting the sitemap yourself will alert you to any sitemap errors that need to be fixed.
+Squarespace includes your sitemap URL in your robots.txt file, so search engines will already be aware of your sitemap even if you don’t manually submit it.
+But if you submit a sitemap in Google Search Console, you’ll learn of any sitemap errors that need to be fixed.

 Resubmitting a Sitemap

 Google periodically recrawls your sitemap, so there is no reason to resubmit it unless you’ve made big changes that you want seen immediately.
-If needed, first verify Squarespace has actually updated your sitemap (this can take 24 hours), then resubmit.
+First verify that Squarespace has actually updated your sitemap (this can take 24 hours), then resubmit it by removing it and re-adding it.
+Again, this is not usually needed.

 How to Delete a Sitemap from Google Search Console